ppy/osu-wiki/wiki/Beatmaps/Packs/en.md

-# Beatmaps Packs
+# Packs

 _Main page: [Beatmaps](/wiki/Beatmaps)_

-Beatmaps packs, as the title suggests, are a `.zip` files containing beatmaps.
+A beatmaps pack is a `.zip` file containing beatmaps.
-The name of the pack is based on what they contain (e.g. `Approved Beatmap Pack #7` would only contain [approved](#approved) beatmaps).
+The name of the pack is based on what they contain (e.g. `Approved Beatmap Pack #7` would only contain [approved](/wiki/approved) beatmaps).

 It is worth noting that the most packs are:

 - Roughly either ~100MB (Taiko/osu!mania) or ~200MB (-/Approved)
-- Always contain videos (if included)
+- Contain videos (if included)
-- The beatmaps are either in the form of `.zip` or `.osz` file

 ## Categories

-Beatmaps packs split into 4 categories:
+Beatmaps packs are split into 4 categories:

 | Category | Beatmap types |
 | -------- | ------------- |